Fullpower Personal Safety Skills Protect and Empower Adults

 Fullpower personal safety training gives adults practice in dealing effectively with both difficult and dangerous people.
 Practicing the words to say and the actions to take in the moment can prevent and stop problems with people who don’t respect boundaries.
 Learning self-defense prepares adults to protect themselves from an attacker.

-Women and men in our Fullpower workshops practice “People Safety” skills to deal with common safety situations in a straightforward, practical way at home, on travel, at work, and in their communities.
+Adults in our Fullpower workshops practice “People Safety” skills to deal with common safety situations in a straightforward, practical way at home, on travel, at work, and in their communities.

 - What skills do adults learn?